MicrosoftDocs/iis-docs/iis/troubleshoot/remote-administration-issues/diagnosing-failures-with-remote-administration.md

 ---
-title: "Diagnosing Failures with Remote Administration | Microsoft Docs"
+title: "Diagnosing Failures with Remote Administration"
 author: NitashaV
 description: "This article will help you diagnose and fix issues found while using RemoteMgr.
 This is based on frequently asked questions on the iis.net forums.
-Cannot con..." ms.author: iiscontent
-manager: soshir
-ms.date: 02/14/2008
-ms.topic: article
-ms.assetid: 215550c6-5de1-4c50-8923-03c66d448987
-ms.technology: iis-troubleshoot
-ms.prod: iis
-msc.legacyurl: /learn/troubleshoot/remote-administration-issues/diagnosing-failures-with-remote-administration
-msc.type: authoredcontent
+Cannot con..." ms.date: 02/14/2008 ms.assetid: 215550c6-5de1-4c50-8923-03c66d448987 msc.legacyurl: /learn/troubleshoot/remote-administration-issues/diagnosing-failures-with-remote-administration msc.type: authoredcontent
 ---